Open-Email/MailHTTPS-Protocol/README.md

 ## Private API

-While the public mail agent API defines interoperability between clients and mail agents of contacts, the private API defines a universal mail  clients communication with home mail agents.All private mail API requests are under the path **`/home`** and must be authenticated.
+While the public mail agent API defines interoperability between clients and mail agents of contacts, the private API defines a universal mail clients communication with home mail agents.
+All private mail API requests are under the path **`/home`** and must be authenticated.
 In the following examples, it is assumed that the user's address is **LOCAL_PART@HOST_PART**.

 ### Authenticated Discovery